MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

   - M365-collaboration
 audience: Admin
 appliesto:
-  - Skype for Business
   - Microsoft Teams
 localization_priority: Normal
 f1keywords: None
 ms.custom:
   - Optimization
-description: "This article provides information about using a proxy server with Teams or Skype for Business."
+description: "This article provides information about using a proxy server with Teams."
 ---

-# Proxy servers for Teams or Skype for Business Online
+# Proxy servers for Teams

-This article provides guidance about using a proxy server with Teams or Skype for Business.
+This article provides guidance about using a proxy server with Teams.

 ## Not using a proxy server is recommended

-When it comes to Teams or Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
-Proxies don't make Teams or Skype for Business more secure because the traffic is already encrypted.
+When it comes to Teams traffic over proxies, Microsoft recommends bypassing proxies.
+Proxies don't make Teams more secure because the traffic is already encrypted.

-And having a proxy can cause issues.
+Having a proxy can also cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss.
-Issues such as these will result in a negative experience in such Teams or Skype for Business scenarios as audio and video, where real-time streams are essential.
+Issues such as these will result in a negative experience in such Teams scenarios as audio and video, where real-time streams are essential.

 ## If you need to use a proxy server

-Some organizations have no option to bypass a proxy for Teams or Skype for Business traffic.
+Some organizations have no option to bypass a proxy for Teams traffic.
 If that's the case for you, the problems mentioned above need to be kept in mind.

 Microsoft also strongly recommends: